 Tax saving is a prime tool for many investors, to prevent the erosion of the total income generated.
-There are various instruments that provide this benefit, thereby, significantly increasing the effective investment port-folio in this country as all individuals want to avail this advantage.
-In this article, I will talk about the best tax saving options that can reduce your tax outgo.
+There are various investments that provide this benefit, thereby, significantly increasing the effective investment portfolio in this country as all individuals want to avail this advantage.
+In this article, let us discuss the best tax-saving investments options that can reduce your tax outgo.
 Read on!

 Equity-linked savings scheme is one of the most popular market investment tools among investors with the primary aim of tax saving.
 It is one of the best ways to save tax under section 80C, as well as earn substantial returns by gaining market advantage.